whit3am/freddiemac_mortage_defaults/README.md

 Below explains the problem setup, results, and methods.

 ## Problem set up
-I wanted to see if loan level data from 1999-2001 could be used to predict late payments for years outside that range.
 The goal is to predict if a loan has ever been over 89 days late or not.
+In addition I wanted to see if loan level data from 1999-2001 could be used to predict late payments for years outside that range and what that decay in performance looks like.

 ## Results